Skip to content

 }

-Tact has a small set of interfaces provided under specific conditions:
+Tact provides a small set of interfaces under specific conditions:

-Some traits in standard libraries define their interfaces too:
+Some traits in standard libraries define their interfaces as well:

-To enable supported_interfaces getter generation and use @interface() attribute in your Tact contracts, modify a tact.config.json file in the root of your project (or create it if it didn’t exist yet), and set the interfacesGetter property to true.
+To enable the generation of the supported_interfaces getter and use the @interface() attribute in your Tact contracts, modify the tact.config.json file in the root of your project (or create it if it does not yet exist), and set the interfacesGetter property to true.

-If you’re working on a Blueprint-based project, you can enable supported_interfaces in the compilation configs of your contracts, which are located in a directory named wrappers/:
+If you are working on a Blueprint-based project, you can enable supported_interfaces in the compilation configs of your contracts, which are located in a directory named wrappers/:

 wrappers/YourContractName.compile.ts